carlesoriol/zxsimon/README.md

 ## Tape files

 zxsimon.tap - To use in all speccy emulators zxsimon.tzx - Accelerated tape to use in some emulators like RVM.
 (Created with OTLA from Francisco Villa Rodriguez.
-Thanks to Antonio Villena for cargandoleches)
+Thanks to Antonio Villena for cargandoleches and the amazing zxuno & zxdos)

 ## Thanks